Corporate Governance Statement

 FinCorp is committed to implementing appropriate strategies and processes that identify, analyse and manage the risks associated with its activities as a means of realising opportunities and minimising the impact of undesired and unexpected events on its business activities.
-FinCorp has adopted an integrated approach to risk management which meets the international standard IS0 9001-2015 Quality Management System.
-FinCorp has appointed Chief Risk Officer and is compliant with BPNG Prudential Standards
+FinCorp has adopted an integrated approach to risk management, which meets the international standard IS0 9001-2008 Quality Management System.
+FinCorp has an appointed Chief Risk Officer and is compliant with BPNG Prudential Standards

 An effective Internal Audit function provides an independent assurance function.
-FinCorp’s internal audit plan is approved by the Audit Committee.
-The Manager Internal Audit reports to the Committee and to the CEO for day-to-day operations.
+FinCorp’s internal audit plan is approved by the Audit and Risk Committee.
+The Manager Internal Audit reports to the Committee and to the CEO for day-to-day operational issues as appropriate.

-The current external auditor is Ernst & Young.
+The current external auditor is KPMG.
 The key partner representatives are refreshed periodically in accordance with BPNG’s prudential standards.
-The external auditor has access to the Audit Committee and the Board through the Chairman of the Board.
+The external auditor has access to the Audit and Risk Committee and the Board through the Chairman of the Board.
 The External Auditors comply with Bank of Papua New Guinea Prudential Standards.

 Statement by CEO and CFO

-Prior to the Board approving the annual financial statements, the CEO and the Chief Financial Officer are required to state in writing FinCorp’s financial statements presents a true and fair view, in all material respects, of FinCorp’s financial position and operating results and is compliant with the relevant accounting standards.
+Prior to the Board approving the annual financial report, the CEO and the Chief Financial Officer are required to state in writing FinCorp’s financial report presents a true and fair view, in all material respects, of FinCorp’s financial position and operating results and is compliant with the relevant accounting standards.

 FinCorp is committed to the protection of personal information and FinCorp’s Code of Conduct ensure information security and privacy.

 Staff Employment Policy